EmxrWasHere0/Hyphen/README.md

 - pyautogui

 installed via `pip` in a virtual environment to work.
-You can skip this part if you're using n installer.
+You can skip this part if you're using the installer.

 # To-Do
 - [x] Custom tools for computer use